multigres/site/consensus/part-04.md

 1. Durability: Every decision is a distributed decision.
     1. A distributed decision must be made durable.
-    2. A decision that has been made durable can be finalized.
+    2. A decision that has been made durable can be applied.

 # Definitions